Athi-Patra Ruga’s iridescent art on black pioneers + more in Sculpture Garden

 A guide to Mother City eateries with refreshing ocean vistas and menus to match

 Sun-drenched decks, glistening crystal waves and moreish morsels to munch on are as good a summer concoction as any bright-hued cooling cocktail.
 In Cape Town, we are spoilt for choice with a vast array of outdoor restaurants with spectacular sea views.
 From those that boast sweeping panoramic vistas of our naturally beautiful coastline to those located right on the beach but metres away from lapping ocean waves, there are a whole host of seaside eateries ideal for drinking in the good life.
 Here’s a selection of beachside dining spots where those in the know choose to go.
+Plus, just opened: go and discover the new Grand Pavilion restaurant & harry's bar.

 With an uninterrupted view of the Atlantic Ocean’s waves crashing against the shore a mere stone’s throw away from your table, sitting down for a meal at Shimmy is one of the best things you can do in the city.
 This world-class beach club serves sushi so fresh you’d swear is was caught as you ordered it.
-Not to be left out, meat eaters and vegans/vegetarians can pick from a summer menu boasting 70 delectable dishes (think bacon-wrapped sliders, lamb lollipops, vegan penne pasta and truffled wild mushroom risotto).
+Not to be left out, meat-eaters and vegans/vegetarians can pick from a summer menu boasting 70 delectable dishes (think bacon-wrapped sliders, lamb lollipops, vegan penne pasta and truffled wild mushroom risotto).
 The little ones are catered for with a kiddies menu created to tantalise their tastebuds.

 Opening Times: Monday–Friday: 11am–11pm, Saturday: 11am–4am, Sunday: 11am–2am